This Notice was RESCINDED, please see Late Applications.

 Problems with Grants.gov or eRA Commons

-Applicants must follow the directions provided at http://grants.nih.gov/grants/ElectronicReceipt/support.htm#guidelines to report Grants.gov and eRA Commons system issues that threaten the timely submission of a grant application.
+Applicants must follow the directions provided at https://grants.nih.gov/grants/ElectronicReceipt/support.htm#guidelines to report Grants.gov and eRA Commons system issues that threaten the timely submission of a grant application.
 NIH will investigate reports of system issues on a case-by-case basis.
-If the eRA Commons Help Desk confirms a system issue, the application will not be considered late as long as the submission process is completed in a timely manner.
+If the eRA Service Desk confirms a system issue, the application will not be considered late as long as the submission process is completed in a timely manner.
 Note that problems with computer systems at the applicant organization, failure to follow instructions in the Application Guide or funding opportunity announcement, or failure to complete required registrations by the submission deadline are not considered system issues.

 Inquiries may be addressed to